 If you’re planning your Taipei trip, here are my personal recommendations for the best hostels, hotels, and areas to stay in Taipei.

 If you’re only in town for a few days and wondering what to do in Taipei, you’ll probably want to start with the first 15 items on the list: top Taipei attractions.
 For information on how to fit these recommendations into your travel plan, check out my Taipei 2 day, Taipei 3 day or Taipei 4 day itinerary.

 For #16-30, I’ll introduce 15 lesser known places to visit in Taipei that you’ll want to consider if you’ve got a little more time in the city.
 These may also appeal more to travelers who care less about the big tourist attractions.

 Entries #31-35 are my favorite 5 Taipei neighborhoods to explore on foot.
-Next up, since Taipei is a foodie’s paradise, I’ve devoted spots #36-45 to the best Taipei food experiences.
-Finally, this last five spots are reserved for the 5 best hikes in the greater Taipei area.
+Next up, since Taipei is a foodie’s paradise, I’ve devoted spots #36-45 to the best Taipei food experiences, including the best cooking classes in Taipei.
+Finally, this last five spots are the 5 best hikes in the greater Taipei area.

 Top Taipei Attractions

 The first 15 entries are the most popular Taipei attractions that visitors tend to include on their itineraries.
 If you are only in Taipei for a few days, start with these.